ITfoxtec/FoxIDs/docs/up-party-howto-oidc-signicat.md

-﻿# Connect Signicat with OpenID Connect up-party
+﻿# Connect Signicat with OpenID Connect authentication method

 Foxids can be connected to Signicat with OpenID Connect and thereby authenticating end users with MitID and all other credentials supported by Signicat.

 > You can test Signicat Express login with the [online web app sample](https://aspnetcoreoidcallupsample.itfoxtec.com) ([sample docs](samples.md#aspnetcoreoidcauthcodealluppartiessample)) by clicking `Log in` and then `Signicat TEST`.
 > Take a look at the Signicat Express sample configuration in Foxids Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
-> Get read access with the user `reader@foxids.com` and password `TestAccess!` then select the `- (dash is production)` track and the `Parties` and `Up-parties` tab.
+> Get read access with the user `reader@foxids.com` and password `TestAccess!` then select the `- (dash is production)` track and the `Authentication methods` tab.

 You can create a [free account](https://www.signicat.com/sign-up/express-api-onboarding) on [Signicat Express](https://developer.signicat.com/express/docs/) and get access to the [dashbord](https://dashboard-test.signicat.io/dashboard).
 Her you have access to the test environment.

-This guide describes how to connect a Foxids up-party to the Signicat Express test environment.
+This guide describes how to connect a Foxids authentication method to the Signicat Express test environment.

 ## Configuring Signicat as OpenID Provider (OP)